Thomas Humphreys (British Army officer): Military career

 Humphreys was commissioned into the Lancashire Fusiliers as a second lieutenant on 7 May 1898, and was promoted to lieutenant on 1 April 1899.
 He served in the 2nd Battalion, which was posted to South Africa in December 1899 after the outbreak of the Second Boer War.
-In South Africa he was Adjutant of the Mounted Infantry Battalion, and was promoted to captain on 5 October 1901.
-Humphreys served in South Africa throughout the war, which formally ended in June 1902 after the Peace of Vereeniging, and returned to the posting as regular officer in the 2nd battalion of his regiment in late September 1902.
+In South Africa he was adjutant of the Mounted Infantry Battalion, and was promoted to captain on 5 October 1901.
+Humphreys served in South Africa throughout the war, which formally ended in June 1902 after the Peace of Vereeniging, and returned to the posting as regular officer in the 2nd Battalion of his regiment in late September 1902.
 He joined other officers and men of the battalion who left Cape Town on the SS Britannic in October that year, and was stationed at Aldershot after their return.

-He served in World War I in France and then with the Egyptian Expeditionary Force latterly as a Brigade Commander.
-After the War he became a Commander of the 7th Indian Infantry Brigade before being appointed deputy director of Military Operations and Intelligence at the War Office in 1925.
-He went on to be Commandant of the Staff College, Quetta, in India in 1928 and General Officer Commanding 5th Division in 1931 before retiring in 1937.
+Humphreys served in the First World War in France and then with the Egyptian Expeditionary Force, latterly as a brigade commander.
+After the war he became commander of the 7th Indian Infantry Brigade, before being appointed deputy director of military operations and intelligence at the War Office in 1925.
+He relinquished this position in January 1928 and went on to be commandant of the Staff College, Quetta, in India in 1928 and General Officer Commanding 5th Division in 1931 before retiring in 1937.